Pakistan PM Backs T20 World Cup Boycott Against India Amid ICC Warnings

 ICC’s Stern Warning and Potential Repercussions

-• Tournament Ban or Suspension: In the most extreme scenarios, persistent non-compliance or a complete withdrawal from a major tournament like the World Cup could lead to a temporary ban from all ICC-sanctioned events or even a full suspension of the PCB from its membership.
-Such a move would effectively isolate Pakistan from international cricket, a devastating blow for its players and fans.
+• Potential tournament ban or suspension: In the most extreme case, persistent non‑compliance could lead to a temporary ban from all ICC‑sanctioned competitions or even a full suspension of the PCB’s membership.

-The ICC's primary concern remains the preservation of the integrity of its flagship tournaments and the spirit of fair competition.
-Any deviation from established protocols sets a dangerous precedent, potentially encouraging other nations to withdraw from matches based on non-sporting disputes, thus destabilizing the meticulously planned international cricketing calendar.
-The council is, therefore, likely to exert immense pressure on the PCB through diplomatic channels to reconsider its stance before the February 15 deadline, seeking a resolution that avoids an unprecedented crisis.
+The ICC’s main concern is protecting the integrity of its flagship tournaments.
+Allowing a team to withdraw over a political dispute could set a dangerous precedent, encouraging other nations to follow suit and destabilizing the carefully planned international calendar.
+The council will likely press the PCB through diplomatic channels before the Feb.
+15 deadline, seeking a solution that avoids a rare crisis.

 The Fraught History of India‑Pakistan Cricket